 Instructions advise to soak and swipe with a cotton pad or pat the product in with the fingers.
 Personally, I prefer to swipe acid toners as I find it more satisfying and effective at shedding dead cells.
 This product was used daily for three weeks before I recorded my observations.
 I integrated it into my regular evening routine, applying it after double cleansing following up with the Klairs Unscented Supple Preparation Toner, serums and moisturiser (and sometimes a sleeping mask).

 I dispense approximately 6 pumps onto a cotton pad and swipe it across my face and neck.
 It did not irritate my skin and I showed no signs of reaction or sensitivity.
 Although I did not feel any uncomfortable sensation with it, not even tingling, I would avoid using it after a physical exfoliation, scrub or on compromised skin.
 Furthermore, I follow up with sunscreen during the day.
-It doesn’t leave the skin feeling dry or stripped like exfoliants often do.
+It doesn’t leave the skin feeling dry or stripped.
 I am an advocate of double toning and always follow my acid toner with a hydrating one to enhance skin moisture.

 The LeeGeeHaam toner relies on Beta Hydroxy Acids (BHAs) to encourage exfoliation and cell turnover.
 The source is Willow Bark Extract (5%) and Betaine Salicylate.
 BHAs operate on the skin surface and inside the pore to unclog and treat blemishes so are generally better suited to oilier complexions.

 As far as blemishes go, I generally don’t suffer acne in terms of pimples, however I am prone to white/blackheads.
 So, I was keen to observe this toner’s effect on blocked pores.
 Note, white and blackheads are the result of pores filled with bacteria, oil, dead cells and debris.
 The difference between the two is that the pore remains closed for whiteheads (closed comedone) but bursts open for blackheads (open comedone).